 Fabric Adhesive, Suitable for Machine Use

-The adhesive is suitable for heavier or textile-backed wallpapers and compatible with wallpapering machines, for large-scale or professional installations.
+This adhesive is designed for heavier or textile-backed wallpapers and is compatible with wallpapering machines for large-scale installations.

-Lightweight textile adhesive with a lower dry matter content, suitable for delicate or thinner textile wallpapers.
-The reduced dry matter ensures a smooth and even application without causing the wallpaper to become overly rigid or heavy.
+A lightweight adhesive with a lower dry matter content, ideal for delicate or thinner textile wallpapers for an even application without rigidity.

-Stronger textile adhesive with a higher dry matter content, designed for heavier or more robust textile-backed wallpapers.
+A stronger adhesive with higher dry matter content, designed for robust textile-backed wallpapers requiring extra adhesion.

 Non-woven Wallpaper Adhesive